vivachu/slate/source/includes/_treats.md

 "OK"
 ```

 This endpoint is used to send treats to a Pet.
 If the user currently owns a treat, then the id of owned treat is passed via the "owned" query parameter.
 If the user does not own the treat, then the "owned" query parameter is omitted and the treat is purchased and immediately sent to the specified pet.
+If the sender is the same as pet owner of the receiving pet, then the treat is immediately accepted.

 ### HTTP Request